Winston-Salem real estate market overview

 The affordability index in Winston-Salem is 81.
-This number indicates increased affordability in this city.
+This number indicates moderate affordability in this city.

 The top ranked public schools are Meadowlark Elementary, Oak Grove Middle School, Atkins Academic & Technology, Wake Forest University, and Winston-Salem University.
 This information is dependent on data measuring academic performance and equity.